ODETTE SCHOOL OF BUSINESS: COURSES

 Statistical inference in a business environment.
 Topics include one population inferences, two population inferences, analysis of variance, Chi-Square tests, linear regression and correlation.
 (Prerequisites: 75-100 (pre or co-requisite); Grade 12 “U” Data Management, and 73-101 or 62-194).

 This course provides an overview of Management Information Systems (MIS).
 Topics include: various types of MIS such as Information Reporting Systems, Decision Support Systems, and Office Automation Systems; introduction to hardware and software technology; personal, functional and enterprise information systems; and the value added to an organization by MIS.
 (Prerequisites: 60-104 or 91-317.)

 73-220.
 Quantitative Decision Models I

 An introduction to the use of quantitative approaches to decision making.
 Topics include linear programming (model formulation and applications, computer solution, sensitivity analysis, and interpretation), transportation model, project management; PERT/CPM, inventory control.
-(Prerequisites: 73-202 (or equivalent), and 62-194 (or equivalent).
-Business students must also have completed 71-100.)
+(Prerequisites: 73-102 and 62-194.)

 73-305.
 Statistical Quality Design and Control

 The course discusses some of the important statistical concepts and methods for quality design and improvement.
 Topics include: statistical process control, development and interpretation of different kinds of control charts for variable and attribute data, designs of experiment for product/process improvement.
 A software package may be required to simulate the operation of an actual process, and to illustrate the methodology.
-(Prerequisites: 73-202 (or equivalent))
+(Prerequisites: 73-102.)

 73-311.
 Introduction to Data Base Management